anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

 Today's mentor meeting was incredibly informative.
 I learnt a lot about how to go about breaking problems down and making plans, and what that means in a practical sense.
-It means that other people can read your code and undrestand what it is that you are doing and what it is that you are trying to do.
+It means that other people can read your code and understand what it is that you are doing and what it is that you are trying to do.
 This is especially important within teams where people can move from project to project multiple times - even in one day.

 The hackathon involved creating a game of rock paper scissors.
 We managed to complete most of it.
-The key lesson I learnt was on collaborating with others and working together throught making a plan, pair programming and sharing via GitHub.
+The key lesson I learnt was on collaborating with others and working together through making a plan, pair programming and sharing via GitHub.

 ### Links to work / resources: